pavelgladyshev/earl/README.md

 1. Read relevant parts of my [PhD dissertation](thesis.pdf) (chapters 6 to 8).

-2. Clone or otherwise download this repository.
+2. Clone or download this repository.

 3. Start terminal / command line window and navigate to the repository folder.